 You need only to read the front covers of January’s magazines to understand how our view of these practices has changed.
-Feature titles include ‘New Year New You’ ‘Detox yourself slim’ and ‘exercise to bust the fat’.
-Where did we loose the nourishing, spiritual essence of wholesome food to one that is now synonymous with deprivation & punishment for festive gluttony?
+Feature titles include ‘New Year New You’ ‘Detox yourself slim’ and ‘Exercise to bust the fat’.
+Where did we lose the nourishing, spiritual essence of wholesome food to one that is now synonymous with deprivation and punishment for festive gluttony?

 The following are some gentle guidelines to do just that this month:

 1. Avoiding non-nourishing foods

 Try to replace sugar, alcohol and white flour products with organic whole grains (rice, amaranth, buckwheat, quinoa), seasonal vegetables, broth, pulses and natural sugars (local or manuka honey).

 2. Drink warm filtered water with ginger and spices